Boffyz/Bootlogos-for-A135F/README.md

 <div align="center">
   <h3>All themes are provided as termux flashable .bin files. so just follow its guide on this repository</h3>

-## /!\NOTE/!\

-Im not responsible on device bricking, random bootloops or no boot at all, <u>you're the one who decided to flash these bootlogos</u>

-please do your own research before modifying things that's related to <b>your phone's bootloader</b> and don't blame me for breaking your phone, unless if there's an issue with the bootlogos itself

 ________________________________________________________________

 | Theme | Preview | Download |